-As a supplement to LUMME’s kCalculator Automated Calorie Tracker, we’ve provided some useful guidance, including some basics on counting calories to lose weight and answers to some more burning and complex questions.
+As a supplement to the LUMME apps, we’ve provided some useful guidance, including some basics on counting calories to lose weight and answers to some more burning and complex questions.

 WHAT IS A CALORIE?